-The existing literature on protecting privacy in control over the cloud can be classified into two types of approaches: data encryption and data perturbation.
-Examples of data encryption technologies used in the context of control systems include full or partial homomorphic encryption [13], [14], [15], data obfuscation [16], and multi-party computation schemes [17].
-Usually, the main roadblock in implementing data encryption in real systems usually comes from the large computational overhead of these methods, vulnerability of some schemes during distributing public keys, or a need to disclose some or all the information about the system.
+The existing literature on protecting privacy in control over the cloud can be classified into two types based on their approaches: data encryption and data perturbation.
+Examples of data encryption technologies used in the context of control systems include full or partial homomorphic encryption [12], [13], [14], data obfuscation [15], and multi-party computation schemes [16].
+Usually, the main roadblock in implementing data encryption in real systems usually comes from the large computational overhead of these methods, vulnerability of some schemes during public key distribution, or a need to disclose some or all the information about the system.

-Data perturbation, an idea widely studied in the context of statistical databases, has only very recently been applied in control theory (see [18], [19]).
+Data perturbation, an idea widely studied in the context of statistical databases, has only very recently been applied in control theory (see [17], [18]).
 The idea is to provide the cloud with perturbed aggregate information about a group of systems, while ensuring that nobody can infer information about an individual system from it.
 As opposed to a traditional binary notion of privacy (i.e., either private or not private), in data perturbation, privacy changes continuously from total privacy to absence of privacy.
+However, introducing perturbations to system measurements can also negatively affect the control performance and defeats the purpose of having accurate sensors in the system.